Hongsheng-Guan/WSL-for-Battery-SOH/README.md

 - `pretraining_samples_effect.py`: The pipeline of "Impact of pre-training data volume".
 - `fine_tuning_samples_effect.py`: The pipeline of "Impact of fine-tuning data volume".
 - `random_six_samples_effect.py`: The pipeline of "Impact of stochastic fine-tuning of sample selection".
-- `voltage_window_effect.py`: The pipeline of "Sensitivity to input voltage window".
+- `voltage_window_effect.py`: The pipeline of "Sensitivity to voltage window".
 - `ft_module_effect.py`: The pipeline of "Impact of fine-tuning strategy".
 - `plot_figs.ipynb`: Plotting based on source data(`./results`)